kstenerud/concise-encoding/ce-structure.md

 ]
 ```

-**Note**: One could argue that the above record structure does not adequately capture reality, but data modeling is about finding an acceptable compromise between reality and processing efficiency.
+**Note**: One could argue that the above example record structure does not adequately capture reality, but data modeling is about finding an acceptable compromise between reality and processing efficiency.